fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

     end
     data = ft_rejectartifact(cfg,data);

+{% include markup/info %}
-Exercise: Could be to compare different modes of rejecting artifacts like partial vs nan etc once all is cleaned, we can reference the data
+Exercise 4: Could be to compare different modes of rejecting artifacts like partial vs nan etc .
+{% include markup/end %}

+once all is cleaned, we can reference the data

     cfg            = [];
     cfg.channel    = 'all';
     cfg.demean     = 'yes';